TheLogicMaster/ESP-Smart-Display/README.md

 be fully functional.

 ## Hardware
-Currently, only ESP8266 is supported, but ESP32 support is planned.
+Currently, only ESP8266 is fully supported, but ESP32 support is in progress.
 4MB of RAM is required to use both the web dashboard and OTA updates.
 This was developed primarily on a P3 32x64 panel, but other sizes should be supported.
 Wiring is required to be like [this](https://www.instructables.com/id/Morphing-Digital-Clock/).
 A photoresistor/resistor is supported on pin A0 in [this](https://www.instructables.com/id/NodeMCU-With-LDR/) configuration to control the display brightness.
 There